veshboo/redisrwlock/README.md

 ## Features

 * Read-write lock (can have multiple readers or one exclusive writer)
-* Stale locks collected (run as separate process, $ python3 redisrwlock.py)
+* Stale locks collected (run as separate process, $ python3 -m redisrwlock)
 * Deadlock detection

 Note: Deadlock detection and garbage/staleness collection is done in